 Text 07786 209 697

-Rethink provides expert, accredited advice and information to those affected by mental health problems in England and has dedicated pages for carers, families and friends with specific advice for those supporting someone with mental health issues.
+Rethink provides expert, accredited advice and information to those affected by mental health problems in England and has dedicated pages for carers, families and friends within a carers’ hub section.

 Monday to Friday: 9.30am to 1pm

 This helpline is run by the Rethink mental illness advice service and offers practical help on carers rights and issues relating to mental health.